redstar504/lexical-anchorpoint/README.md

 The plugin depends on a versatile regex pattern to handle matching.
 There is a large amount of variations of text for which URL matches are tested against.
 To see these, check out the `src/tests/expectations.ts` file.
-You are welcome to build upon these by adding additional expectations to that file, and running the corresponding `regex.test.ts` file.
+You are welcome to build upon these by adding additional expectations to that file, and modifying the corresponding `regex.test.ts` file.

 If you believe you found a common variation that is not accounted for, please raise an issue.
 It is of course not possible